sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 ```JSON
 "Right" "core.open"
 ```
-which can not only open a folder, which will bring you to that folder, but if your current focus is on a file, you can open it by a single `right` key!
-This makes life much easier, since if you want to open a file in Finder, you'll need to use `Cmd + o` instead.
+which can not only open a folder, which will bring you to that folder, but if your current focus is on a file, you can open it by a single `core.move.right` key!
+This makes life much easier, since if you want to open a file in Finder, you'll need to use `Cmd+o` instead.

 One thing that is worth mentioning is that [Marta](https://marta.sh/) set `←` as `core.move.left`, which is a bit awkward if you are used to Finder.
 So instead, I change it to
 ```JSON